 Student Affairs Awards

 Student Affairs celebrates and reflects upon the great work of its professionals and campus partnerships each academic year through four distinct award categories.
-Student Affairs recipients will receive $1,000 to support their professional development in the 2024–25 academic year.

 Award Descriptions and Criteria

-Leadership in Diversity, Inclusion, and Social Justice Efforts Award
+Leadership in Diversity and Inclusion Award

 Eligibility Requirements